 Q: Which are the best places/suburbs to live in the city as an expat?

 A: Pretty much anywhere in Horsham is a good place to live.
 As with any place, you'll tend to end up where your salary takes you.
-That said, some of more affordable neighorhoods are very nice, and if you have shed loads of money you'll just end up living with the outlanders in the gated communities, staring down at the locals from your balcony with a brandy in one hand and a London Times in the other saying to your wife, "Clemintine, look!
+That said, some of the more affordable neighbourhoods are very nice, and if you have shedloads of money you'll just end up living with the outlanders in the gated communities, staring down at the locals from your balcony with a brandy in one hand and a London Times in the other saying to your wife, "Clementine, look!
 Indigenous people!"

 Q: How do you rate the standard of accommodation?